 ST. LOUIS -- The St. Louis Cardinals finished their season with a season-best six game winning streak.
 It was almost enough for manager Tony La Russa to forget his club failed to make the playoffs for the second consecutive year.

-• Albert Pujols finished the season with a .357 batting average, Pujols' best mark since 2003 when he led the league with a .359 average.
-His 37 home runs tied Ryan Ludwick for the team lead.
+It was Pujols' best mark since 2003 when he lead the league with a .359 average.

 The six-game winning streak to end the season was the Cardinals' best finish since the 1943 team won its final six. ...
 The Cardinals finished 70-18 when getting at least 10 hits in a game. ...
 Pettyjohn was the first left-hander to start for the Reds this season. ...
 Ludwick extended his season-high hitting streak to 11 games with his home run. ...
 Cardinals C Jason LaRue was twice hit by a pitch. ...
 The Cardinals finished the season with their third-best attendance mark in franchise history with 3,432,917.
 They recorded 3,552,180 a year ago and had 3,538,948 in 2005 during their final year at the previous Busch Stadium.